vaskivskyiI/NTMpy/README.md

 ------------------------------------------------------------------------------------------------------------------

 ## About the authors
-NTMpy was a project of the [Ultrafast Condensed Matter physics groupe](http://udcm.fysik.su.se/) at the Stockholm University.
+NTMpy was a project of the [Ultrafast Condensed Matter physics groupe](http://udcm.fysik.su.se/) at the Stockholm University.</br>
 The main contributors are:
 * [Valentino Scalera](https://github.com/VaSca92)
 * [Lukas Alber](https://github.com/luksen99)
 * [Vivek Unikandanunni](https://github.com/VivekUUnni)